OzzyProjects/datalink_layer_sniffer/README.md

 Raw socket based Linux sniffer being able to sniff all TCP, IP, ICMP and IGMP packets.

-It binds an interface, after set up it in promiscuous mode.
+It binds to an interface, after set up it in promiscuous mode.

 Also being able to sniff some layer 3 packet like ARP, HOMEPLUG and some other one.